nickfargo/prochan/src/index.coffee.md

 ### final

-> () → boolean
+> (…) → boolean

-Predicate typically used immediately after a `receive` channel operation, to report whether that channel is now **done**, i.e. both *closed* and *empty*.
+Predicate typically used immediately after a `yield receive(...)` channel operation, to report whether that channel is now **done**, i.e. both *closed* and *empty*.

-When used after a `send` operation, returns the negation of the boolean result of `yield send`.
+When used after a `yield send(...)` operation, returns the negation of the yielded boolean value.

 Arguments are always ignored.

-> Idiomatically useful for expressions that iterate over a series of `receive`
+Idiomatically useful for expressions that iterate over a series of `receive` operations, e.g.:
-> operations, e.g.:

 > `while ( !final( value = yield receive( channel ) ) ) {...}`